chaseruskin/orbit/docs/src/commands/get.md

 strings and are not checked for correct syntax.
 The same is true for using `--const-prefix` and `--const-suffix`.

+When no output options are specified, this command by default will display the entity's component declaration.

 ## __OPTIONS__

 `<unit>`